tophefo/IpCamera/README.md

 ## Moving PTZ capable cameras

-Currently there are two ways to move the camera, 1 with Onvif Absolute move and the second with Onvif presets.
+Currently there are two ways to move the camera, 1 is with Onvif Absolute move, and the second is with Onvif presets.
 The full example above shows how to use the Absolute move method which when a control is moved, it will wait until the next poll time has arrived and make all the movements at the same time.
 Not all cameras support Absolute movements, so the below Onvif Preset method is easier to use, does not need a rule to set 3 different values from a single button, and does not wait for the Poll time to arrive.